 Just a few days ago, it was April fool’s Day – one of my least favorite holidays (I don’t like being pranked; I think it’s rather rude).
 But that doesn’t mean I don’t have a sense of humor.
 In truth, I love a good laugh.
 Not only does it feel good, laughter also provides a myriad of different health benefits, including those that are physical, emotional, and spiritual.
 That’s why it’s vitally important that we recognize the healing power that laughter can have on us.

 Since we happen to be in the death and dying business, some days can be a little grim, so we are always looking for a laugh here and there to lighten the mood.

-Why Laughter Good for You
+Reasons Why Laughing is Good for You

 Thanks to on-going scientific research, there’s a growing list of the health benefits of laughter.

-- Boosts our immune systems, It does so by increasing the number of T-cells and other infection-fighting antibodies.
+- Boosts our immune systems.
+It does so by increasing the number of T-cells and other infection-fighting antibodies.

 - Clears your airways and helps you to breathe better.
 If you’ve ever had a good ‘belly-laugh’ you already know this is true.